 ΔStotal= total entropy change for the process

 ΔSsurr = entropy change of the surrounding

-The change in temperature between the system and the surrounding in the case of thermal equilibrium between system and surrounding is 0, i.e. DT= 0.
+The change in temperature between the system and the surroundings in the case of thermal equilibrium between the system and surroundings is 0, i.e. ΔT= 0.
 Thus, enthalpy lost by the system is gained by the surrounding.
 Hence, the entropy change of the surrounding is given as,

 ΔHsurr = change in enthalpy of the surrounding

 ΔHsys = change in enthalpy of the system

 Also, for a spontaneous process, the total change in entropy is 0, i.e. ΔStotal> 0.

 TΔSsys – ΔHsys>0

 Using the Gibbs equation, it can be said that

 Thus, it can be inferred that any process is spontaneous if the change in Gibbs energy of the system is less than zero or else the process is not spontaneous.